What is IGAS?

 What is IAGOS?

-IAGOS (In-service Aircraft for a Global Observing System) is a project using commercial civil aircraft to make atmospheric measurements as part of their routine flights.
+IAGOS (In-service Aircraft for a Global Observing System) installs instrumentation on board commercial civil aircraft to make atmospheric measurements during their routine flights.
 The scientific partners provide the certified instrumentation packages, which are then installed on aircraft of the partner airlines.
 IAGOS is establishing a distributed infrastructure for long-term observations of atmospheric composition on a global scale from an initial fleet of 10-20 long-range in-service aircraft of internationally operating airlines.

 What is being measured?